The Morton Arboretum’s outdoor art exhibition, Human+Nature (pronounced: Human Nature), inspires awe and wonder as it connects people and trees.

 Human+Nature is included with timed-entry admission to the Arboretum.
 The exhibition is planned to run for at least one year.

-Thank you to International Paper as sponsor of the Hallow sculpture by Meadow Lake, and DuPage Medical Group as sponsor of UMI, in the Magnolia Collection.
+Thank you to International Paper (sponsor of the Hallow sculpture by Meadow Lake) and Duly Health and Care (sponsor of UMI in the Magnolia Collection).